mathspp/mathspp/pages/02.blog/neural-networks-fundamentals-with-python-network-loss/item.en.md

 # Neural network as a chain of layers

-In the [previous article][part1] we implemented a `Layer` class and then proceeded to showing how several layer instances could be chained as long as their input and output dimensions matched.
+In the [previous article][part1] we implemented a `Layer` class and then proceeded to show how several layer instances could be chained as long as their input and output dimensions matched.
 This is the main characterisation of a neural network: a sequence of layers that receives some information as input, processes it